Odea; The Queen; The Steak Room at House 1881

 #407, Level 4, Pacific Place, 88 Queensway, Admiralty; +852 2780 1110

-A new vegetarian restaurant is helping the city’s drive to eat cleaner.
+Among the city’s hottest restaurants and bars is this vegetarian newcomer that is helping Hongkongers’ drive to eat cleaner.
 Sheung Wan’s Miss Lee serves up veggified Chinese classics like lotus root stuffed with mushroom and taro.
 We love the lunch set, which comes in beautiful hexagonal bowls, and the Bravocado smoothie, which is just about as hipster as it gets.

 G/F, The Wellington, 198 Wellington Street, Sheung Wan; +852 2881 1811